mossbanay/Psychology-3-4/Glossary.md

 ### Episodic memory
 ##### See also declarative memory

 Episodic memory refers memories about a specific time or place that was personally experienced.
-This includes details on the time, place, psychological and physiological state, as well as when the event occured.
+This includes details on the time, place, psychological and physiological state, as well as when the event occurred.

 Episodic memory can be split into two groups, retrospective memory (memories from the past) and prospective memory (memories of things that are to be done in the future)

-### Elaborative rehersal
+### Elaborative rehearsal

-Elaborative rehresal is linking new info in a meaningful way with other new info, or old info already stored in LTM.
-This form of rehersal is far more effective than maintainance rehersal when attempting to store information in long-time memory.
+Elaborative rehearsal is linking new info in a meaningful way with other new info, or old info already stored in LTM.
+This form of rehearsal is far more effective than maintenance rehearsal when attempting to store information in long-time memory.

 ### Electroencephalograph (EEG)
 ##### See also polysomnography